RobWC/gogoDoS/README.md

 DoS testing tool

-This tool helps in testing out our DoS product portfolio
+This tool helps in testing out our DoS prevention products.
+While this tool could support multiplatform as of today it is Linux only.

 Buidling: